SYNOP: Message format

-After this first section, stations may include additional sections, prefixed by 222// (section 2, for manned coastal stations, reporting sea surface temperature and wave data), 333 (section 3, used only in some areas of the world, for the "state of the sky in the tropics"), or 555 (various national code groups).
+After this first section, stations may include additional sections, prefixed by 222// (section 2, for staffed coastal stations, reporting sea surface temperature and wave data), 333 (section 3, used only in some areas of the world, for the "state of the sky in the tropics"), or 555 (various national code groups).

 Example message

 This observation was from April 1, 2022, from LaGuardia Airport in New York City.